drcyschfld/Assignment2--Group11/README.md

 **Exercise 1 - Digital I/O**

+To know how exercise 1 works, you need to know how the provided code works for W05-C-Interrupt.
+Firstly, the code enters the EXTI0_IRQHandler function, where the interrupt service routine (ISR) for the EXTI.
+This is linked to a button press.
+The interrupt is triggerred when the button is pressed.
+Inside the ISR, it first checks if on_button_press is not NULL, ensuring there's a valid function to call, then calls that function to handle the button press.
+The interrupt is cleared by setting the appropriate bit in the EXTI pending register (EXTI->PR), ensuring it doesn't trigger repeatedly without another actual button press.
+The enable_clocks function enables the clocks for GPIO ports A, C, and E using the RCC AHB peripheral clock enable register.
+The initialise_board function configures the GPIOE pins 8-15 to operate as output.
+The chase_led function manipulates the LEDs connected to GPIOE's upper 8 pins (8-15).
+It shifts the current LED state left, creating a "running light" effect.
+If the register value becomes 0 after shifting (all LEDs off), it resets to start the pattern over from the first LED.
+The main function then calls all the appropriate functions.

 **1A:**
 exercise1A requires that a module is made for the provided code.
-The module is called digital_io.c/h.
-The way is work is
+The code is functions similarly to the previous code except for the fact that it now calls a header file, digital_io.h.
+This file links the digitcal_io.c file to the main function.
+The digital_io.c file now contains the code for the EXTI0_IRQHandler, chase_led and the button_pressed_handler functions.
+Code runs as before, except now it calls the digital_io functions from a different file.

 **1B:**
 exercise1B requires the passing of a function pointer to the software module on initialisation that is called (as a callback) when there is a button press.
+First, there is a function pointer defined, [void (*button_press_handler)(void) = 0x00;].
+This function pointer is meant to point to any function that matches the signature void func(void).
+The header file (digital_io.h) declares a function set_button_press_handler() which is defined in digital_io.c.
+This function is used to assign a valid function to button_press_handler.
+The argument handler is itself a function pointer of the same type as button_press_handler.
+This function simply assigns the passed function pointer handler to the global function pointer button_press_handler.
+The ISR check in the EXTI0_IRQHandler function if button_press_handler points to a valid function.
+If the pointer is valid, the function it points to is called using button_press_handler().
+This calls the function whose address is stored in the pointer, executing the callback.
+In the main file, the callback function can be seen, button_press_callback.
+This function just calls the chase_led function, however it can do whatever the coder desires.

 **1C:**
 exercise1C requires that the chase_led function uses get/set functions, and that the only way to acess the LED state is via the get/set functions.
+The set_led_state(uint8_t state) function updates the state of the LEDs, which is stored in a static variable within the file (making it accessible only through these functions).
+This function sets the internal state of the LEDs to the passed state value.
+This function is used whenever the state of the LEDs needs to be changed/when the button is pressed.
+The get_led_state() function retrieves the current state of the LEDs from the same static variable (led_state).
+This function provides access to the current state of the LEDs, allowing other parts of the program to read but not directly modify the state.

 **1D:**
 exercise1D requires